xenon-middleware/xenon/doc/README.md

 		- [Filtering tests](#filtering-tests)
 - [Release a new version](#release-a-new-version)

-# Xenon development
+# Building Xenon online

 Xenon uses the Gradle build automation tool.
 Use `./gradlew tasks` to list all available tasks.

-# Offline build
+# Building Xenon offline

 Prerequisites: